stijn-dejongh/lovecraft_public_domain/raw_converts/mo.md

   Zamacona, obeying, found himself rapidly in possession of certain information.
-The people, he learned, conversed nowadays by means of unvocal radiations of thought; although they had formerly used a spoken language which still survived as the written tongue, and into which they still dropped orally for tradition&rsquo;s sake, or when strong feeling demanded a spontaneous outlet.
+The people, he learned, conversed nowadays by means of unvocal radiations of thought; although they had formerly used a spoken language which still survived as the written tongue, and into which they still dropped orally for tradition's sake, or when strong feeling demanded a spontaneous outlet.
 He could understand them merely by concentrating his attention upon their eyes; and could reply by summoning up a mental image of what he wished to say, and throwing the substance of this into his glance.
 When the thought-speaker paused, apparently inviting